microsoft/PowerToys/README.md

 - Upgrade notes!
 A big feedback items for new versions was upgrade notes.
 We have the release notes on GitHub as well.
 - FancyZones zone limit has been increased to 128 zones.
 Before the limit was 40.
 - Timezone conversion plugin for PowerToys Run!
 Thanks [@TobiasSekan](https://github.com/TobiasSekan)
 - Child and Popup window support for FancyZones.
 To enable, go to Settings->FancyZones->Windows.
-These were bugs we fixed that unknowning to us was a useful feature to most.
+These were bugs we fixed that without realizing it was a useful feature to most.
 - Find my mouse will now activate via shaking the mouse with a settings change!
 ![Find my mouse setting for Activate to shake](https://user-images.githubusercontent.com/26118718/153509687-e99cc9ce-28bf-481b-b27b-39715cb3d82a.png)